webxos/macroslow/GLASTONBURY/README.md

 Tested for **SPACE HVAC**, GLASTONBURY 2048 ensures reliability in extreme environments, from lunar habitats to rural hospitals.
 Its IoMT framework, built on MQTT and WebSocket protocols, supports real-time monitoring of HVAC systems and patient vitals, scalable to Earth-based applications.
 The SDK’s **Neural JS/NeuroTS** integration connects aims future integrations to Neuralink’s neural streams, enabling brain-computer interfaces for diagnostics, a leap toward cosmic healthcare and access to BCI hardware.

 ## Conclusion:
-GLASTONBURY 2048 is not just an SDK—it’s a cosmic bridge.
-By weaving Glastonbury’s sacred geometry, geometric calculus, and quantum physics into a healthcare platform, it empowers humanity to heal itself, from Nigeria’s villages to the stars.
-With **2048-bit AES**, **Apple Watch biometrics**, it democratizes care, making every individual a node in a global health constellation.
+GLASTONBURY 2048 is not just an SDK—it’s a bridge of database centered geometric calculus and quantum physics into a healthcare platform.